vaadin/addressbook-portlet/README.md

-# Address Book Portlet Demo
+# Address Book Portlet Demo for Liferay 7
-An example project to showcase how Vaadin portlet support works in a portal based on the Java Portlet API 3.0.
+An example project to showcase how Vaadin 14 portlet support works in a Liferay 7 container.
 Clone the repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.

-The documentation for Vaadin Portlet support is available [here](https://github.com/vaadin/flow-and-components-documentation/blob/master/documentation/portlet-support/overview.asciidoc).
+The documentation for Vaadin Portlet support is available [here](https://vaadin.com/docs/v14/flow/integrations/portlet).

 ## Running the portlet under Liferay